tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Regional sales data for a sales competition was copied and pasted next to the wrong sales representatives.
 This resulted in the wrong person being identified as the winner.

-* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a chequing account did not include the entire cell range necessary for the calculation; this resulted in the account has a negative balance.
+* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a chequing account did not include the entire cell range necessary for the calculation; this resulted in the account having a negative balance.

-After talking about some of the common pain points of using spreadsheets, introduce Pandas and highlight the following:
+After discussing some of the common pain points of spreadsheets, introduce Pandas and highlight the following:

 * Fortunately, we have Pandas to help us manage data on Python.

 * Pandas is one of the most powerful open source libraries in Python for analyzing and manipulating data.

-* This library was born in 2008 at AQR Capital when Wes McKinney was looking for a high-performance and flexible tool to perform quantitative analysis on financial data.
+* The library was born in 2008 at AQR Capital when Wes McKinney was looking for a high-performing, flexible tool to conduct quantitative analysis on financial data.

 * Etymology: The name “Pandas” originates from “panel data structures.”